2lian/asyncio-for-robotics/README.md

 The inevitable question: *“But isn’t this slower than the ROS 2 executor?
 ROS 2 is the best!”*

+In short: `rclpy`'s executor is the bottleneck.
+- Comparing to the best ROS 2 Jazzy can do (`SingleThreadedExecutor`), `afor` increases latency from 110us to 150us.
+- Comparing to other execution methods, `afor` is equivalent if not faster.
+- If you find it slow, you should use C++ or Zenoh (or contribute to this repo?).

 Benchmark code is available in [`./tests/bench/`](tests/bench/), it consists in two pairs of pub/sub infinitely echoing a message (using one single node).
 The messaging rate, thus measures the request to response latency.

 | With `afor`  | Transport | Executor                        | | Frequency (kHz) | Latency (ms) |